pierpaolosichera/NormaTEI/README.md

   - Contains: the string is contained in the field (case insensitive);
   - Starts with: the string is found in the initial part of the field;
   - Ends with: the string is found in the final part of the field;
-  - Exact: the exact value of the string;
+  - Equals: the exact value of the string;
-  - Does not contain: the string isn't present in the field;
+  - Doesn't contain: the string isn't present in the field;
   - Match RegEx: the search string is evaluated as a regular expression.

 ![Advanced search](https://raw.githubusercontent.com/pierpaolosichera/NormaTEI/7804d3a0d6818d2963f6f08b6fb56ed460103385/README_images/07_AdvancedSearchExample1.gif)